robobario/kroxylicious.github.io/_use_cases/encryption-at-rest.markdown

 <br/>

 [^1]: Replacement key material applied to newly produced records only.
 [^2]: The Kafka logo is a trademark of The Apache Software Foundation.
 The Vault mark included in the diagram is a trademark of [HashiCorp](https://www.hashicorp.com/).
+The AWS logo is a trademark of [Amazon Web Services, Inc](https://aws.amazon.com/).